Jordan’s Professional Bio

 Jordan Bower is the Founder of Transformational Storytelling, a facilitation, coaching and consulting business based in Vancouver, Canada.
 He guides his clients to create clear, meaningful strategic messages that are relevant, emotional and memorable.
 Jordan’s clients have included tech companies like Autodesk, international design firms like M Moser Associates and banks like the CIBC, as well as dozens of clients ranging from small businesses to the Fortune 500.

-Jordan has a degree from the Richard Ivey School of Business.
-He has competed at the World Championships of Ultimate Frisbee, lived in seven countries and once spent a year walking from Canada to Mexico.
+Jordan has a degree from the Richard Ivey School of Business and a silver medal from the World Championships of Ultimate Frisbee.
+He’s lived in 7 countries and once spent a year walking from Canada to Mexico.

 A Brief Intro to Jordan